anvilproject/anvil-portal/content/data/data-access.md

 ## Access Groups

+**Consortium Members** - Members of the data-generating consortium are granted access directly by a designated official of the consortium.
+Guidelines for this official are being drafted by the Data Access Working Group and will be made available when they are finalized

 **[External Researcher Access](/data/requesting-data-access)** - Members of the wider community may request access through dbGAP.
 Upon receiving access in dbGAP, the researcher will be able to access the data within AnVIL.

-**Consortium Members** - Members of the data-generating consortium are granted access directly by a designated official of the consortium.

 **AnVIL Developers** - Per the terms of the grant, AnVIL developers are given access to data housed on AnVIL in order to help facilitate testing, debugging, and support.